(This is a guest post from Sharee at LiveCampWork.com.)

 Over the past 4 years, my family visited about 30 states, as we slowly worked our way up and down the east coast and then eventually out west.
 We help positions ranging from campground managers to park rangers and just about everything in between- which we soon found out was just the tip of the iceberg.
 Workamping can be literally anything and everything you want!

 The adventures are unlimited and the number of employers who hire RVers is not that far behind.

-Workamping even led us to my current position working behind the scenes for Workamper News, the company who started it all 30+ years ago, and most recently to writing my first printed book, Live.Camp.Work: How to Make Money & RV Full-time.
+Workamping even led to writing my first printed book, Live.Camp.Work: How to Make Money & RV Full-Time.

 A Best Selling Book

 Live.Camp.Work. was released earlier this year in October and it was truly a labor of love.
 Stressful love… but love still the same!

 I decided to write the book on July 4th weekend when I was talking with a few friends about upcoming projects and what I wanted to accomplish this year.
 I accidentally set the deadline for my birthday (just 3 months away) which led to hard work, sleepless nights, and maybe even some dramatic breakdowns as the final product was being proofed by a team of 300 fellow Workampers who volunteered to be on my Book Launch Team and help me bring the final product to print.

 In the end, it all came together, and the book hit #1 on Amazon in more than 5 categories in just 2 days, with over 7,000 downloads!